 My love of Amavida has only grown over the years and it continues to stand the test of time.
-Amavida recently moved across the square in Seaside expanding their store front with some much needed seating.
-In general, the drinks on their menu are great for gluten free options.
+Amavida recently moved across the square in Seaside expanding their storefront with some much-needed seating.
 I’m a massive fan of their iced matcha with coconut milk.
-But they also tend to have at least two or more gluten free pastries available each day.
+But they also tend to have at least two or more gluten-free pastries available each day.

 If you’re a muffin person, I’d recommend trying the blueberry or carrot.
 There’s also the seasonal scone or even a few chocolates available.
-Whatever you’re craving, hopefully you’ll find one of their gluten free options fits the bill.
+Whatever you’re craving, hopefully, you’ll find one of their gluten-free options that fit the bill.